 Baby poop: What's normal?

 Yellow, mushy bowel movements are perfectly normal for breast-fed babies.
 Still, there are many shades of normal when it comes to baby poop.
-Here's a color-by-color guide:
+Here's a color-by-color guide for newborns:

-- Black.
+- Black or dark green.
 After birth, a baby's first bowel movements are black and tarry.
 This type of baby poop is known as meconium.

-- Green-brown.
-As the baby begins digesting breast milk, meconium is replaced with green-brown and then yellow-brown bowel movements.
+- Yellow-green.
+As the baby begins digesting breast milk, meconium is replaced with yellow-green bowel movements.